Chetankhairnar2001/Bengaluru-House-Price-Prediction-Engine/README.md

-# Bengluru Real Estate Price Prediction Engine
+# Bengaluru Real Estate Price Prediction Engine
 The intent of the project is to create a machine learning model.
 I have generated model using supervised learning and aim is to do predictive analysis to predict housing price.
 A house price prediction engine works on the basis of data collected , consisting of 243 independent features and 1 dependent feature.

 ## Modelling :